tacgomes/blog/content/post/advent-of-code-2020.md

 not always exercised at work, and refreshing on Computer Science fundamentals that time faded away.

-Sometimes it felt a bit exhausting solving these puzzles, particularly after a busy day at work.
-Some of the puzzles were quick to solve but some of them could be very time consuming (I am looking at you _Day 20_ puzzle!).
+However, it felt sometimes a bit exhausting solving these puzzles for twenty five consecutive days.
+This was particularly true after a busy day at work.
+Some of the puzzles were quick to solve, but some of them could become a very time consuming activity (I am looking at you _Day 20_ puzzle!).

 As last year I started to learn Rust, I decided to use the Advent of Code to sharpen my Rustacean skills.
 As a result, it took me longer to solve the puzzles than what it would take if I used Python or C++ (damn you borrow checker!).
-All this additional time spent in the puzzles due some level of unfamiliarity with the language contributed to my feeling of tiredness at the end.
+All this additional time spent in the puzzles due some level of unfamiliarity with the language contributed to my energyless finale.

 I am glad that I participated though.
 I learned about new theorems and algorithms and I became much more acquainted with writing Rust code in a